Work

 Motive Power

-In any event, French engineer and mathematician Jean-Victor Poncelet, the commandant general of the École Polytechnique, acknowledged that the word “work” was brought in by Coriolis.
-[4] Poncelet, who in 1824 had become professor of 'mechanics applied to machines', built on the logic of Coriolis and lectured successfully on the topic of work done by machines, wherein he used the word 'travail' to signify work.
-[6]
+French mathematician Jean-Victor Poncelet, the commandant general of the École Polytechnique, acknowledged that the word “work” was brought in by Coriolis.
+[4] Poncelet was Coriolis’ teacher and source of stimulus of many of his ideas.
+Poncelet, who in 1824 had become professor of 'mechanics applied to machines', later built on the logic of Coriolis and lectured successfully on the topic of work done by machines, wherein he used the word 'travail' to signify work.
+[6] Poncelet expanded the concepts of agents of work far beyond vis viva, so that it became a unifying concept of physical, chemical, and biological processes.
+[7]

 Indicator diagram and P-V diagram